 Exposed wrists and ankles - I see this one a lot!
 From shiatsu to tennis, people express they have cold feet but they have leggins or cut off jeans, and bare ankles.
 It's the same if you have shorter sleeves and wrist bones are exposed.
 These narrow boney joints have no flesh on them and so are sensitive to cold.
 It's muscles and fat that insulate us.
 Keep your wrists and ankles covered, massage them and then keep them warm and this warmth will transmit to your hands and feet.
 Cool the blood with exposed joints and the blood flowing into your hands and feet is nicely chilled :)

 Warm the floor - last year on the Jeremy Vine show people phoned in with ways to keep warm working from home without turning the heating on, and this one works a treat!
 Get an electric heat pad, they're about 2 foot long and pop your feet (in warm socks) on them.
 This one is particularly great if you're spending hours on zoom and have to look the part on your upper half, but get chilly below the waist.
 When I started doing this I didn't feel so cold physically all over!
-A cold flood, or laminate floor, especially on the ground floor will transmit the cold from underneath.
+A cold flood, or laminate floor, especially on the ground floor will transmit the cold from underneath and you have one of the most powerful points in your body under the soles of your feet Kidney 1 and it would appreciate the warmth!
+This is vital for keeping your kidneys warm and this will then have a positive knock on effect to your distal extremities.

 Warm your kidneys - keeping your lower back warm is like stoking the fire, it's good for maintaing all over body heat, .
-If your body is cold then the first thing it does is to cut off supply to the extremities and conserve heat for your vital organs, so in keeping your vitals toastie, you all your body to ease off the tension, allow the muscles to work properly and circulation to flow.
-Sometimes it can really be that simple.
+If your body is cold then the first thing it does is to cut off supply to the extremities and conserve heat for your vital organs.
+To aid this keep your kidneys warm this can be an extra layer, or a Haramaki!
+This is known as a belly or kidney warmer, it wraps around your waist keep vital organs warn, including your kidneys.
+Funnily enough if you suffer from cold ears this could be an indication your kidneys need warming.
+Have a look at some Haramaki's here.

 Supplements - there are herbal supplements for helping veins and circulation, Veintain (ginger, cinnamon, gingko bilabo) is one that I've seen.
 Also vitamin B3 (dilates blood vessels) /B12 ( is good for circulation (take a good vitamin B complex, like this one).
 Iron is an important component of haemoglobin that is responsible for carrying oxygen from the lungs to the rest of the body.
 If we don’t have a sufficient iron content then our body is unable to produce enough healthy oxygen-carrying blood cells, which means that the extremities of the body (hands and feet) often get neglected.

 Flexibility - this is a sign that your muscles are in great shape!
-If your muscles are in great shape, (soft and bouncy at rest!) then blood can flow, not only in the muscles itself but the arteries and capillaries that are within the muscle flesh.
-If your muscles are tight, they become cold and they trap and stagnate fluids/blood and this leads to you being more susceptible to injury.
+If your muscles are in great shape, (soft and bouncy at rest) then blood can flow, not only in the muscles themselves but the arteries and capillaries that are within the muscle flesh.
+If your muscles are tight, they become cold and they trap and stagnate fluids/blood and this leads to you being more susceptible to injury and feeling the cold in your limbs and ears.

 More niggling issues are cold related than heat related - this is the chinese medicine bit again!
 Heat issues are red, inflamed, ouchy, and you want to put ice on, They're also acute, come on quickly, aggressive but can also be resolved quickly.